mohyneenm/NumberSeries/README.md

 * Standard series interleaved:
 	1, 2, 9, 24, 120, 36
-	In the aove series factorials and squares are interleaved: 2 24 120, 1 9 36
+	In the above series factorials and squares are interleaved: 2 24 120, 1 9 36

 * Diffs:
 	1 4 7 10 13 16